 You’ll have a lot of success with this pattern if you dead drift it along the bottom and then lift it up through the water, recreating the natural behavior of the mayfly emerger.

-How To Fish The Pheasant Tail Nymph
+How To Fish The Pheasant Tail Fly Pattern

-One of the best techniques to use with the Pheasant Tail Nymph is called the Induced Take.
-Remember when we mentioned how this fly imitates the emerging mayfly?
+One of the best techniques to use is called the Induced Take.
+Remember when we mentioned how it imitates the emerging mayfly?
 You can recreate the emerger’s behavior by dead drifting your nymph close to the riverbed, and then lifting it gently through the water.

 Another top tip is to cast upstream and allow your fly to drift naturally with the current.
 You can tell when the trout are eating emergers, as you’ll see them swimming to and fro below the surface.
 When you see this, it’s a good sign to crack out your Pheasant Tail flies.